hennessyevan/veklabs.com/content/reports/5 Best Skyline Calgary Spots.md

 +++
-title = "The 5 Best Calgary Skyline Photo Spots" date = 2020-10-22
+author = "Andrew Peloso"
+category = "Calgary"
+date = 2020-10-22T00:00:00Z
 image = "images/Calgary_Video_Production_VL_P.png"
-category = "Calgary"
-author = "Andrew Peloso"
-keywords = "calgary video production, video production calgary, calgary video company"
+keywords = "calgary video production, video production calgary, calgary video company" title = "The 5 Best Calgary Skyline Photo Spots"

 +++

-With the blend of modern architecture and nature's beauty, the city of Calgary offers a unique subject for a photograph.
+With the blend of modern architecture and nature's beauty, the city of Calgary offers a unique subject for a [photograph](https://www.veklabs.com/services/photography/).
 There are many viewpoints and hidden gems where you can capture some of the best skyline views of Calgary's distinctive beauty.

 In this article, we're sharing some of Calgary's most famous photographers' secret spots for taking the best skyline photo of Calgary.